 - Go to bed at an appropriate time and come to school on time and ready to learn

 - To provide a welcoming and safe environment

 - To provide education appropriate to their child

 - To notify parents when a pupils attendance falls below 90%

 - To keep accurate and up to date records on children’s punctuality and attendance and to liaise with the LA regarding concerns over children’s attendance

 - To inform the LA of any pupil who has unauthorised absence of 10 consecutive days or more

-- A welcomed return to pupils who have been absent helping them catch up on missed work
+- To provide a welcome return to pupils who have been absent and helping them to catch up on missed work

 - To ensure there is clear policy and guidance applied fairly by the Head Teacher